 Larry, My family has interests in the Indultado well as well.
 We were shocked to see the production go from over 900 barrels a day to less than 70 in one month as well.

 We were told that the Indultado well would be shut down for a few days in April (I think) for the fracking of the Moose well.
 That well is about 1/2 mile due west of Indultado.
 Sure enough, April production was down from the previous month to the 19,946 you mentioned.
-But to then go to 2000 this month does not sound like normal well depletion.
+But to then go to 2,000 this month does not sound like normal well depletion.
 It makes me think that that fracking had some impact on Indultado even if it is 1/2 mile away.
 But even that seems a little extreme.

 I would think that Casillas would want to give an explanation for this even if it does not legally have to.
 I would think it would save itself many phone calls.
-I hope you get some reply’s to this.
+I hope you get some replies to this.
 There are probably many interested folks out there on this topic.

-Larry, No criticism here, but if you were to post your heading something like “Indultado Oil Well Down 90% in one month”, you might get more people to respond.
+Larry, No criticism here, but if you were to post your heading something like “Indultado Oil Well Down 90% in One Month,” you might get more people to respond.
 I almost skipped your post myself!
 Glad I didn’t.

 An excellent suggestion @nobshere1.
 Using a descriptive title for your Topic, and placing it in an appropriate Category are the best way for everyone to benefit.